Tianhe Park station: Line configuration

 On the northeast side of the platform of Line 13, that is, under the artificial lake of Tianhe Park, there are three storage tracks.
 In addition to a set of dual storage lines, the other line of the dual storage lane extends hundreds of meters to become a double row storage line.
 This station is currently serving as a temporary terminus of the second phase of Line 13, and trains will turnback before reaching the station through this group of storage lines.

 In addition, the connecting lines between Lines 11 and 13 are also located in the northeast quadrant of the station.

 Entrances/exits

 The station has 6 points of entry/exit.
-Exits B, C, D and E1 are accessible via elevators.
+Exits B, C, D and E1 are equipped with elevators.